Navigating the Impact of Medication, rapid weight loss, and Surgery on Your Crowning Glory

 Thinning hair…do care!

-TE begins when a triggering event causes many hairs in the growing phase of the hair cycle (anagen) to abruptly enter the resting phase (telogen)3.
+TE begins when a triggering event or life stage causes many hairs in the growing phase of the hair cycle (anagen) to abruptly enter the resting phase (telogen)3.
 A diagnosis of TE may be given by a practitioner when more than 25% of hair follicles are in the telogen phase2.
-Hair loss is usually less than 50% of the scalp hair1.

 Following a triggering event, hair enters the telogen phase where growth stops for 1 to 6 months (on average 3 months) although most people don’t notice that hair growth has stopped.
-When the hairs re-enter the growth phase (anagen), the hairs which had been suspended in the resting phase (telogen) are extruded from the follicle, and hair shedding, at a greater rate is observed3.
+When the hairs re-enter the growth phase (anagen), the hairs which had been suspended in the resting phase (telogen) are extruded from the follicle, and hair shedding, at a greater rate becomes noticable3.

-People with telogen effluvium usually shed between 30% to 70% more than the normal 100 and 150 hairs a day5.
+People with telogen effluvium usually shed between 30% to 70% more than the normal 100-150 hairs a day5.

 Delving into a ‘triggering event’